 Because email is such a crucial part of my blogging business, it’s important for me to maximize the size and quality of my email list.
-So today, I wanted to share with you 2 very minor tweaks that I recently made to my site that have doubled my daily number of email signups.
+So today, I wanted to teach you how to build an email list and share with you 2 very minor tweaks that I recently made to my site that have doubled my daily number of email signups.

 Both of these these tweaks took me about 30 minutes to make and they are guaranteed to make a huge difference in your signup volume.

 Get My Free Mini Course On How To Start A Successful Ecommerce Store

 If you are interested in starting an ecommerce business, I put together a comprehensive package of resources that will help you launch your own online store from complete scratch.
 Be sure to grab it before you leave!

 Change #1: I Made My Signup Form Blend In With The Content

 The first technique I’m going to describe is what I call the “Turner Technique” named after Brandon Turner of BiggerPockets.com.
 Now Brandon emailed me randomly one day and told me about their latest split test results for their email form.
 Here’s what he said…

 By moving the bio box down, moving the signup form up and taking the border off, we managed to increase our email signups by over 3X!
 You should try it Steve!

 First off, I was floored by their split test results so as soon as I got home I decided to implement this tactic on my site.
 Here’s a “before” picture of my site.

 Here’s What You Should Pay Attention To Above: